 When you know you only have so much to spend each month on food, you start looking for cheaper options to make your money go further.

-You can literally save hundreds by budgeting your food and cutting out the fluff that gives you more fluff.
-If you know what I mean!
+You can literally save hundreds by budgeting your food.
+It is also nice to cut out the fluff that gives you more fluff, if you know what I mean!

 Do Not Go Out To Eat